-- 5. (a) On the first Tuesday of a month, the Speaker shall direct the Clerk to call the bills and resolutions on the Private Calendar after disposal of such business on the Speaker's table as requires reference only.
+5. (a) On the first Tuesday of a month, the Speaker shall direct the Clerk to call the bills and resolutions on the Private Calendar after disposal of such business on the Speaker's table as requires reference only.
 If two or more Members, Delegates, or the Resident Commissioner object to the consideration of a bill or resolution so called, it shall be recommitted to the committee that reported it.
-No other business shall be in order before completion of the call of the Private Calendar on this day unless two-thirds of the Members voting, a quorum being present, agree to a motion that the House dispense with the call. - (b)(1) On the third Tuesday of a month, after the disposal of such business on the Speaker's table as requires reference only, the Speaker may direct the Clerk to call the bills and resolutions on the Private Calendar.
+No other business shall be in order before completion of the call of the Private Calendar on this day unless two-thirds of the Members voting, a quorum being present, agree to a motion that the House dispense with the call.

+(b)(1) On any day, after the disposal of such business on the Speaker's table as requires reference only, the Speaker may direct the Clerk to call any bill or resolution that has been on the Private Calendar for at least seven days, but only on the second legislative day after the legislative day on which the Speaker or a designee announces to the

+House an intention to do so.
 Preference shall be given to omnibus bills containing the texts of bills or resolutions that have previously been objected to on a call of the Private Calendar.
 If two or more Members, Delegates, or the Resident Commissioner object to the consideration of a bill or resolution so called (other than an omnibus bill), it shall be recommitted to the committee that reported it.
-Two-

-- thirds of the Members voting, a quorum being present, may adopt a motion that the House dispense with the call on this day. - (2) Omnibus bills shall be read for amendment by paragraph.
+Two-thirds of the Members voting, a quorum being present, may adopt a motion that the House dispense with the call on this day.

+(2) Omnibus bills shall be read for amendment by paragraph.
 No amendment shall be in order except to strike or to reduce amounts of money or to provide limitations.
 An item or matter stricken from an omnibus bill may not thereafter during the same session of Congress be included in an omnibus bill.
 Upon passage such an omnibus bill shall be resolved into the several bills and resolutions of which it is composed.
-The several bills and resolutions, with any amendments adopted by the House, shall be engrossed, when necessary, and otherwise considered as passed severally by the House as distinct bills and resolutions. - (c) The Speaker may not entertain a reservation of the right to object to the consideration of a bill or resolution under this clause.
+The several bills and resolutions, with any amendments adopted by the House, shall be engrossed, when necessary, and otherwise considered as passed severally by the House as distinct bills and resolutions.

+(c) The Speaker may not entertain a reservation of the right to object to the consideration of a bill or resolution under this clause.
 A bill or resolution considered under this clause shall be considered in the House as in the Committee of the Whole.
 A motion to dispense with the call of the Private Calendar under this clause shall be privileged.
 Debate on such a motion shall be limited to five minutes in support and five minutes in opposition.